tidepool-org/data-model/device-data/types/basal/suspend.md

 [ingestion, storage, client] An integer value representing a duration of time in milliseconds.

-**Range**: The new platform APIs expect this value to be >= 0 and <= 86400000 (the number of milliseconds in twenty-four hours), as no pump manufacturer that we know of currently allows the programming of a temporary basal rate for longer than twenty-four hours.
+	QUICK SUMMARY
+	Required:
+		jellyfish: no (optional)
+		platform: yes
+	Type: Integer value representing milliseconds.
+	Range:
+		min: 0
+		max: 86400000
 <!-- start duration -->

 Just like [`scheduled`](./scheduled.md) basals, when ingesting through the legacy jellyfish ingestion service, `duration` is optional because jellyfish also uses the *sequence* of basal events to determine their durations - see [`previous`](./previous.md) for details.

 In Tidepool's new platform APIs (under active development as of April, 2016 at the time of the initial drafting of this document), the `duration` field will be required on all `basal`s, including `suspend` basals, placing the burden on the client to determine the length of the interval between any pair of suspension and resumption of insulin delivery events that together define a `suspend` basal.
 (On only one insulin pump that we know of are suspensions of insulin delivery programmed for a set length of time upfront, like `temp` basals; in such cases, obviously, it is easy to provide the `duration` for the `suspend` basal.)

+The new platform APIs expect this value to be >= 0 and <= 86400000 (the number of milliseconds in twenty-four hours), as no pump manufacturer that we know of currently allows the programming of a temporary basal rate for longer than twenty-four hours.

 <!-- end duration -->